 Gaby’s research is in public and social policy and governance, particularly in relation to work, employment, education and welfare.
-He is currently leading an Australian Research Council (ARC) Linkage Project across three universities, on governance networks, social networks and the employability and wellbeing of long-term unemployed people.
-He has also conducted ARC funded, multi-university and collaborative research on: social security in China; international education and the welfare of international students; and a recently won ARC Discovery project on precarious housing among international students.
+He has been a chief investigator in Australian Research Council (ARC) funded projects dealing with: governance networks, social networks and the employability and wellbeing of long-term unemployed people; social security in China; international education and the welfare of international students; and international student housing.

-Gaby has significant leadership experience.
-In the first half of 2018 he was Interim Head of the School of Social and Political Sciences.
-In 2016 and 2017 he was Associate Dean (Postgraduate Coursework Programs) in the Faculty of Arts and Social Sciences, and in 2015 he was Director of the Graduate School of Government.
+Gaby has significant academic leadership experience at The University of Sydney, including roles as: Interim Head of the School of Social and Political Sciences; Associate Dean (Postgraduate Coursework Programs) in the Faculty of Arts and Social Sciences; and Director of the Graduate School of Government.
 He has also taught in a wide range of policy-related areas, including public administration, public policy, and international policy.